Frequently Asked Questions Answered

 Are student loans or loan deferments available?

-Does BSL participate in any veteran’s education programs?
+Does BSL participate in any veteran education programs?

 Does BSL have scholarships available for entering students (First Year or “1L” students)?

-How many semesters is BSL open for classes each year?
+How many terms is BSL open for classes each year?

 How many courses may you schedule each term?

-– Absent extraordinary circumstances, BSL students must schedule a minimum of three courses each term.
-Under certain rare circumstances, and at the discretion of the Associate Dean, a student may be allowed to take two courses during a term, or four to five with a GPA of 3.5 or above.
+In most cases, BSL students must schedule no more and no less than three courses each term.
+At the discretion of the Assistant Dean, a student may be allowed to take two courses during a term, or four to five with a GPA of 3.5 or above.

 Is BSL accredited by the American Bar Association (ABA)?

-However, pursuant to state law (Code of Alabama, 1975, § 34-3-2.1), BSL graduates are allowed to sit for the Alabama State Bar attorney licensing examination and, upon successful completion, may practice law before all federal, state, and municipal courts or administrative bodies in Alabama.
-A graduate’s ability to practice law in other states varies from state to state depending on each state’s bar association requirements.
-A jurisdiction-by-jurisdiction list of bar licensing requirements may be found here.
-(Link is also available at the bottom of this page)
+However, pursuant to state law, BSL graduates are allowed to sit for the Alabama State Bar attorney licensing examination and, upon successful completion, may practice law before all federal, state, and municipal courts or administrative bodies in Alabama.

 What is the effect of attending a non-ABA school?